 Last week, Matias Ventura reignited a discussion about Gutenberg and the future of WordPress.
 We also have a 7-second performance check (including a cheat sheet✌) for you.
 And we show you how cross-site request forgery can put your cookies at risk.

 Load time optimization is hard work.
 Because you not only need to know how to optimize your site , but also where to actually start.
 Tools like Google PageSpeed Insights only point out the standard handholds here.
 However, our experience from 450 detailed page analyses and over 2,000 site checks shows: Even in supposedly thoroughly optimized pages, performance brakes can be found again and again.
 And with our small but fine 7-second check, you can recognize this unused potential with just one look.

 Absence due to illness: The great danger of self-employment

 For the self-employed, an illness can, in the worst case, become a real threat to their existence.
 Peer Wandiger from SelbstständigImNetz deals with the topic of illness and has valuable tips on how you can best prepare for the worst case scenario as a self-employed person.

 How does the sale of plugins and themes actually work?

 Phil Derksen, founder of the plugin WP Simple Pay, has already gained experience in buying and selling plugins himself.
-In his article, he not only goes into the usual procedure, but also into the possible pitfalls of sales negotiations.
+In his article, he not only goes into the usual process, but also into possible pitfalls of sales negotiations.
 You will also learn which factors determine the value of your plugin or theme business and how to find a suitable buyer.

 When cookies become a danger